Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Results

 where $|\boldsymbol{\mathcal{E}}_{\mathrm{ONF}}|^2$ is the square of the absolute value of the ONF guided mode electric field amplitude.

-We set the polarisation of the ONF guided mode to quasi-linear to increase the intensity of the evanescent field, which increases the amplitude of the light-induced magnetic field at the overlap with the tweezers beam.
-In addition, using a quasi-linear polarisation creates confinement in the azimuthal direction unlike the quasi-circularly polarised cased.
-The quasi-circular field is homogeneous along the azimuthal direction and therefore does not create a trapping potential along $\phi$.
+We set the polarization of the ONF guided mode to quasi-linear to increase the intensity of the evanescent field.
+This increases the amplitude of the fictitious magnetic field at the overlap with the tweezers beam.
+In addition, using a quasi-linear polarization creates confinement in the azimuthal direction unlike the quasi-circularly polarized case.
+The quasi-circular field is homogeneous along the azimuthal direction and therefore does not create a trapping potential along $\phi$, see Appendix~\ref{app_A}.

+In addition, we calculate the potential, $U_{\mathrm{tot}}$, for $\lambda_{\mathrm{ONF}}=\lambda_\mathrm{tw}=762$~nm, for which the scalar polarizability is four times larger than the vector polarizability.
+Therefore, the fictitious magnetic field part contribution to the potential is negligible.
+We can then consider that the potential is constructed fully by the scalar AC Stark shift.
+We also calculate the potential, $U_{\mathrm{tot}}$, in the case of an attractive AC scalar shift for $\lambda_{\mathrm{ONF}}=\lambda_\mathrm{tw}=1064$~nm.
+We show that, in both cases, there is no trap formed for ground state $^{87}$Rb atoms, see Appendix~\ref{app_A}.